-Christmas Cocktails In Ornaments — A super unique way to serve up easy Christmas cocktails for the holidays.
-And you can make them in advance in bulk too!
+A super unique way to serve up easy Christmas cocktails for the holidays.
+And you can make these Christmas Cocktails in Ornaments in advance in bulk too!

-Since this is mostly all about the absolute preciousness that is cocktails in a Christmas ornament, I’m going to mainly stick with the supply lists for how to put these together.
+Since this is mostly all about the absolute preciousness that is cocktails in a Christmas ornament, we’re going to mainly stick with the supply lists for how to put these together.

-Before I break down what we put in ours, let me just tell you that this is quite possibly the easiest party DIY ever.
+Before we break down what we put in ours, let us just tell you that this is quite possibly the easiest party DIY ever.

 Since you can get the ornaments in bulk and prep the cocktails in advance, you can easily make enough for the whole block party!

 Materials and Tools Needed to Make Christmas Cocktails in Ornaments

 If you’re a long time reader, you probably already know that we’re no strangers to unique cocktails.
 We’ve made cocktails in ice spheres, ice cream cone shots, and Christmas cookie ice cream shots to name a few!

 For these Christmas cocktails, here’s what you’ll need..

 Your favorite 3 ounce cocktail recipe (see what we used below!)